 As mentioned before plumeria are heavy feeders.
-However, in order to discourage excessive stem elongation and to promote flowering, balanced fertilizers such as Excalibur 11-11-13 with micronutrients are, once again, recommended.
-Carl Pool's BR-61 are excellent choices to use early in the season as a foliar feed.
-(Caution, over use of a high phosphorus fertilizer such as Super Bloom or Carl Pool's BR-61 can cause damage to you plumeria and the environment) Keep a plumeria healthy by feeding once or twice a month with Bioblast, and watering as necessary.
-The recommended slow release fertilizer Excalibur can be mixed directly in the top inch of the soil and then watered in.
-Excalibur IV will last 6 months and Excalibur IX will last 9 months.
+However, in order to discourage excessive stem elongation and to promote flowering, balanced fertilizers such as Excalibur Plumeria Fertilizer 11-11-13 with micro-nutrients are, once again, recommended.
+(Caution, over use of a high phosphorus bloom buster fertilizers can cause damage to you plumeria and the environment) The recommended slow release fertilizer Excalibur can be mixed directly in the top inch of the soil and then watered in.
+Excalibur Plumeria Fertilizer 11-11-13 IV will last 6 months and Excalibur Plumeria Fertilizer 11-11-14 IX will last 9 months.

 During exceptionally hot periods, plants in above ground containers may need thorough watering as often as every other day.
 Drooping leaves can indicate a thirsty plant.
 As with all plants, check the soil before watering, if its dry for the first several inches, water thoroughly.
 Certain varieties of plumeria find some areas heat excessive for nominal blossom production.
 If this appears to be a problem, move the plant into a "shifting shade" location for better flower production and keeping quality.